skurbee/YTArchiver/README.md

 4. Does not check that channel /dir still exists in any way (in case user deletes outside of program/manually)

-5. (MAJOR) When removing channel from sub list & removing it's videos from DL blocklist, it often fails to do so, and videos will not redownload if channel is added back.
-(UPDATE) Actually looking like the current implementation of the large channel caching system is preventing ANY new channels from being added. this is a critical bug that will prevent basic usage of the program

-6. It's supposed to run the subbed channels alphabetically, randomly does them out of order for some reason though.
+5. It's supposed to run the subbed channels alphabetically, randomly does them out of order for some reason though.
 It feels like manually clicking sync-subbed does them in the right order, but when auto-sync fires it does not.
 Not sure if that's the exact correlation though.